 Pressure mounts on Mandelson to quit Lords over Epstein links

-Documents released by the US Department of Justice indicate Epstein was sent internal discussions from the heart of the UK government.
+Documents released by the US Department of Justice indicate Epstein was sent details of internal discussions from the heart of the UK government.

 Sir Keir Starmer has urged Lord Mandelson to quit the House of Lords as the police faced calls to investigate the leaking of sensitive information to paedophile financier Jeffrey Epstein.